infinitecoder1729/Qbasic-Calculator/README.md

-# Qbasic-Calculator
+# Calculator
-A very basic calculator built using Qbasic
+A very basic calculator built using Qbasic with a Command Line Interface